 Turkey offers a promising but often complex and challenging market, requiring adaptability, persistence, and patience.
-U.S. exporters may face many of the same challenges that exist in other developing, middle-income markets, such as instances of inconsistent or contradictory policies; regulations and documentation requirements; tariff increases on a wide range of products; localization requirements in various industries; lack of transparency in tenders, as well as difficulties with the public procurement process, including price preference for Turkish companies and burdensome documentation; and a time-consuming, unpredictable judicial, legal, and regulatory framework.
+U.S. exporters may face many of the same challenges that exist in other semi-developed markets, such as unpredictable judicial, legal, and regulatory frameworks; instances of inconsistent or contradictory policies; burdensome documentation requirements; unanticipated tariff increases on certain products; localization requirements; lack of transparency in tenders, as well as difficulties with the public procurement process, including price preference for Turkish companies.